nxnom/erdb/README.md

 ## Contributing

 Pull requests are welcome.
-Feel free to open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License